nitindermohan/oak-new-docs/content/docs/manuals/debugging/running-containers.md

 sudo ctr -n oakestra task ls
 ```

+### Executing Commands Inside a Running Container

-If you wish to attach and execute commands inside a running container, you can use:
+To attach to a running container and execute commands inside it:

 ```bash
 sudo ctr -n oakestra task exec --exec-id tty <your task name here> <the command you wish to execute>
 ```

->E.g., to use a shell inside the container x.y.z we can use
+>For example, to use a shell inside the container x.y.z we can use
 > ```bash
 > sudo ctr -n oakestra task exec --exec-id tty x.y.z /bin/sh
 > ```